-During this time, our team will be offering phone-based support to new and existing survivors including advocacy, counseling, legal assistance and support groups.
+Our team is providing phone and video support to new and existing survivors including advocacy and safety planning, counseling, legal assistance and support groups.
 The team will have uninterrupted access to email and voicemail while working remotely during regular business hours.

 Children’s Trauma Program